Watershed

 Our recent recommendations for Watershed

 Stories of displacement, resilience and hope take centre stage as Bristol City of Sanctuary joins forces with oral history project Child Migrant Stories, sharing the voices of those who escaped war and oppression to build new lives in the UK.
 With short films, in-person testimonies, and a stirring live performance from local refugee-led ensemble Dovetail Orchestra.
-An Evening of Sanctuary: Child Migrant Stories at Watershed.
+Join us for an evening of powerful oral histories, short films, and live music that share the stories of child migrants who made the UK their home.
+Hear from those who fled war, oppression, and hardship, and learn about their journeys and the impact of migration on their lives.

 Free entry!
 Life goes on in the post-nuclear exclusion zone, but this isn’t science fiction, it’s Fukushima.
 French filmmaker Keïko Courdy gained unprecedented access to the surreal reality that lingers after the accident, capturing the fragile spirit of this isolated place with music by the late, great, Sakamoto and David Sylvian.
 Documentary Screening and Q&A